shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

 # Conclusion

 Nice!
 You made it.
-A local graph node is running on your computer.
-A graph node without a subgraph to index sounds like a forest without any trees.
-It doesn't make sense!
+A local Graph node is running on your computer.
+A Graph node without a subgraph to index sounds like a forest without any trees, it doesn't make sense!
 Click Next Step to fill this gap by creating a subgraph.